By Mediconsult's Nutrition Services

 - Use smaller, more frequent meals eating every 2-3 hours.

-- Avoid offensive foods which can include garlic, onion, acidic fruits and vegetables, and/or spicy foods.
+- Eat bland foods and avoid offensive foods which can include garlic, onion, acidic fruits and vegetables, and/or spicy foods.

-- Caffeine-containing foods and beverages can speed up gastrointestinal motility.
-They contribute to dehydration and should be avoided.
+- Caffeine-containing foods and beverages can further relax the LES.
+They also contribute to dehydration and should be avoided.

 - Do not lie flat for at least 2 hours after eating.